HL7/fhircast-docs/docs/specification/May2019Ballot.md

 ### Event Notification Response

 The subscriber MUST respond to the notification with an appropriate HTTP status code.
-In the case of a successful notification, the subscriber MUST respond with an HTTP 200; otherwise, the subscriber MUST respond with an HTTP error status code.
+In the case of a successful notification, the subscriber MUST respond with an HTTP [RFC7231] 2xx response code to indicate a success; otherwise, the subscriber MUST respond with an HTTP error status code.
 The Hub MAY use these statuses to track synchronization state.

 #### Event Notification Response Example

 ```
-HTTP/1.1 200 Accepted
+HTTP/1.1 200 OK
 ```

 ## Query for Current Context